anhr/commonNodeJS/SpriteText/SpriteText.md

 }
 const spriteTextGroup = new SpriteText( 'group', new THREE.Vector3( -4, 0, 0 ), optionsIndividual );
 ```
-Now the "Group" text is red.
+Now the "group" text is red.

 Add new <b>SpriteTextGui</b>.
 ```